cristeaibogdan/hephaestus-web/README.md

 ## What Does This Project Do?
 <span style="color: #F76707; font-weight: bold;">Hephaestus</span> is a personal project designed to help users make informed decisions about household appliances.
 The application evaluates the condition and damage of the appliance and provides a recommendation on what action to take.

+The project consists of two components:
+ - Frontend built with Angular ( **you are here 📍** )
+ - Backend developed using Java

 The frontend application is deployed on GitHub Pages and is accessible here:

 - **Live Application**: [Hephaestus on GitHub Pages](https://cristeaibogdan.github.io/hephaestus-web/)